Archanajasti/FamilyCube-HackBright-Project/1README.md

 Features:

+An application where family can connect view and share their pictures and celebrate events.
-Family Profile - willhave all the details of thier family

-Events - add events and check for upcoming events to wish your dear ones.

-Memoreis - where albums and video linka can be added for viewing.
+Features-Family Profile - will have all the details of their family.Events - add events and check for upcoming events to wish your dear ones.Photos & Videos - where albums and video link can be added for viewing.

 Planning: